Fube/hw_fp_e-portfolio/content/sprints/sprint1.md

     <div class="rubric-content">
         <p>I am 100% sure that my story can be deployed through the CI/CD pipelines we have set-up</p>
         <p>I did not partake in the deployment of my microservice to AWS (was there even a deployment?)</p>
+        <p>I changed the Dockerfile to a multi-stage, builder pattern, Dockerfile</p>
+        <p>I requested that all the other teams to also change their Dockerfiles to make deployment simpler though I do not think all teams complied with my request</p>
+        <p>I gave a short lecture about multi-stage Dockerfiles because no one knew what they were</p>
     </div>
 </rubric-section>